Index and localization for type B superconformal mechanics on singular spaces: K ahler targets and a type A/B relation

 For the type A model on the same target space, the Hilbert space consists of general $(p,q)$ forms as the additional fermionic generators mix forms with different values of $p$.
 The type A superconformal index is based on a supercharge which \cite{Dorey:2018klg} again acts as $\bar \pa $ up to a similarity transformation as in (\ref{calgdiff}).
 The authors of \cite{Dorey:2019kaf} define the refined superconformal type A index as \be \calz [q, y, x_I] = \tr_{\calh_A} (-1)^{F_A} e^{-\b H_A} q^{D^I}y^{J_3 + R^I } \prod_I x_I^{\calj_I}, \ee where $\calh_A$ is the type A Hilbert space, the `Hamiltonian' $H_A$ is given by \be H_A = L_0 + J_ 3 - {D^I\over 2}, \ee and the various charges act on $(p,q)$-forms as

-Restricting to the type B subspace consisting of forms with $p=0$, we see that $H_A$ reduces to our $\calh_-$, and that the type B index $\O_-$ is proportional to the coefficient of $y^{- d_\CC/2}$ in $\calz$.
-Therefore the type A and B indices are related as \be \O_- [q,x_I] = \lim_{y\to 0} (y q)^{d_\CC\over 2} \calz [q, y, x_I]. \ee We can check this relation for the examples in the last subsection and Appendix: indeed, the type B index on $\CC^2 / \ZZ_2$ (\ref{refindEHm0}) agrees with eq.
+Restricting to the type B subspace consisting of forms with $p=0$, we see that $H_A$ reduces to our $\calh_-/ 2$, and that the type B index $\O_-$ is related to the coefficient of $y^{- d_\CC/2}$ in $\calz$.
+More precisely the type A and B indices are related as \be \O_- [q^{-1},x_I] = \lim_{y\to 0} (y q)^{d_\CC\over 2} \calz [q, y, x_I]. \ee We can check this relation for the examples in the last subsection and Appendix \ref{Appcon}: indeed, the type B index on $\CC^2 / \ZZ_2$ (\ref{refindEHm0}) agrees with eq.
 (5.27) in \cite{Dorey:2019kaf}, while the index on the conifold (\ref{refindconm0}) agrees with eq.
 (5.6) in that work.

-Using the relation (\ref{ABrel}) and the results of \cite{Dorey:2019kaf} allows us, in certain cases, to characterize the the type B index directly in terms of intrinsic geometric properties of the singular space.
-Indeed, for target spaces which are Calabi-Yau cones, it was shown in \cite{Dorey:2019kaf} that the limit appearing on the RHS of (\ref{ABrel}) precisely coincides with the Hilbert series of the singular space.
+Using the relation (\ref{ABrel}) and the results of \cite{Dorey:2019kaf} allows us, in certain cases, to characterize the type B index directly in terms of intrinsic geometric properties of the singular space.
+Indeed, for target spaces which are Calabi-Yau cones, it was shown in \cite{Dorey:2019kaf} that the limit appearing on the RHS of (\ref{ABrel}) coincides with the Hilbert series of the singular space, up to a factor of $q^{d_{\mathbb C}/2}$.
 The type B index in this case counts holomorphic functions on the singular cone and is manifestly independent of the way we resolved the target space.